Botanical Name: Hydrangea macrophylla

 Keep the soil moist.
 Dry soil can be the death of this plant.
 Leaves that turn yellow and fall off are a sign of dry soil.
 Flowering plants are thirsty, so it's a good idea to check the soil every day while in bloom.

 Overwintering your plant.
-If you intend to keep your plant indoors, repot after flowering and cut the stems back by half.
+Hydrangea shrubs are perennials.
+If you intend to keep your plant, repot after flowering and cut the woody stems back by half.
 Keep the plant cool during the winter, then move it to warmer conditions in late winter to help bring it into bloom.

 If you meet the needs for hydrangea care, you can count on it to bloom year after year.